-Other activities are not specified by name here but will be introduced according to the pace at which students are learning.
+Other daily topics are flexible, and will be adjusted according to the pace at which students are learning.
 The due date and deadline for activities will be published in the study guide and mentioned in class.
-The study guide will be updated regularly throughout the semester.
-For the truly curious, you are invited to consult the study guide from a previous semester to see what was done then.
-It will probably be similar this semester.
+The study guide will be updated as needed throughout the semester.